The Best Split Ergonomic Keyboards with Trackball

 Quick answer:

-It features an integrated thumb-operated trackball, a concave keywell, QMK/VIA firmware, and is available prebuilt with a 3-year warranty.
+Integrated thumb trackball, concave keywell, QMK/VIA firmware, prebuilt with a 3-year warranty, ships internationally from the Netherlands.

 What Is a Split Ergonomic Keyboard with a Trackball?